top of page

 How to Fix Non-Setting Jelly or Jam

-For the second batch, we were testing recipes for the fairy (apple lilac) jelly and didn’t have the right ratio down yet.
-The first batch we made ended up being more of a syrup.
+For the second batch, I was testing recipes for the fairy (apple lilac) jelly and didn’t have the right ratio down yet.
+The first batch I made ended up being more of a syrup.
 Many times in the past, if I had a non-setting product I would just use it as syrup, but it is helpful to know how to fix it.

 How to fix non-setting jelly or jam.